acteng/atip/docs/developer_guide.md

 ## Tests

 We use [Playwright](https://playwright.dev) for end-to-end tests that mimic a user's actions.

-To run all tests: `npm run test`
+- To run all tests: `npm run test`

-To develop a test interactively, `npm run test -- --debug`.
+- To develop a test interactively, `npm run test -- --debug -g 'test name'`.
+  You can omit the `-g` to run all tests, or pass a test file instead.
 You can step through a test line-by-line with a browser open.
 Press "record" and then interact with the page normally, generating the equivalent test code.
+- Use `npm run test -- --ui` for another useful debugger

 ## HMR best practices